jagsys/Canvas-Setup-MacOs/README.md

 ## Port 80 Availability Check

-Canvas uses standard port 80 for HTTP.
+Dory uses standard port 80 for HTTP.
 Before installation is highly recommended to verify that no other processes are listening on port 80.

 ```bash
 lsof -nP -iTCP -sTCP:LISTEN | grep 80 | awk '{print $2}' | xargs -L1 -I{} ps -f {}